menu

 Compared to the rest of the country, citizens of Togiak - Manokotak spend much less time in their cars: on average, their commute to work is only 9.51 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-In terms of college education, the citizens of Togiak - Manokotak rank slightly lower than the national average.
-15.15% of adults 25 and older in Togiak - Manokotak have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Togiak - Manokotak are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Togiak - Manokotak have a bachelor's degree or advanced degree

 The per capita income in Togiak - Manokotak in 2022 was $26,268, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,072 for a family of four.
 However, Togiak - Manokotak contains both very wealthy and poor people as well.